-1 - The level presented represents the 90th percentile of the 5 sites tested.
+1 - The level presented represents the 90th percentile of the sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case 5 samples were collected and the 90th percentile was the average of the 1st^h and 2nd highest samples.
-The action level for copper was not exceeded at any of the sites tested.
+In this case samples were collected and the 90th percentile was the average of the 1sth and 2nd highest samples.
+The action levels for lead and copper were not exceeded at any of the sites tested.
+2 - MCL is for combined radium 226 and 228.